PowerShell/platyPS/docs/New-ExternalHelp.md

 ```

 ### -Path
-File objects with markdown content in them.
+Path to markdown files or directories.

 ```yaml
 Type: String[]